ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex2/README.md

 ![image](ex2img14.png)

-If the application failed to launch and you see a message in the terminal stating that the port is already in use (from previewing our application from the last exercise).
-Navigate to the terminal for the last preview and use CTRL + C to stop it from running.
-Then try previewing your application again.
+You may see a message in the terminal stating that the port is already in use (from previewing our application from the last exercise), click Return/Enter to use any other port for preview

 ![image](ex2img15.png)